biati-digital/nova-text-tools/README.md

 #### Filter lines that ends with:

-To match lines that ends with, when calling the command (for example "Keep Lines Matching...") we just need to enter our query ending with a `$` so if we enter `org$`
+To match lines that ends with, when calling the command (for example "Filter Lines Matching...") we just need to enter our query ending with a `$` so if we enter `org$`

 ```
 marquardt.gudrun@gmail.com